We are a passionate team of dreamers who work hard to fight and put an end to human trafficking and sexual exploitation.

 As a history nerd, Steve loves to read marketing-related paraphernalia and every once in a while will brush up on his Seth Godin collection of inspiring books.
 He lives by the motto of investing in people and great ideas.

-He also eats a lot of Chedar Chips and recharges his creative cells with a daily cup of Mt Dew.
+He also eats a lot of Chedar Chips and recharges his creative cells with a daily glass of sweet tea.
 He’s an introverted lab-tested homebody by day and WordPress hacker by night.
 Steve also has a penchant for 80s rock and collecting intriguing action figures (he prefers the term “collector” to “hoarder”).
 Steve was mindfully made in Chile, is fluent in Spanish, and loves to brush up his language skills over a cafe helado.

 Steve holds a degree in Radio, TV and Film from Messiah University and is married to the most amazing Wonder Woman on this planet, the one, and only Amy Thurston.
 With two older sons and dad to a mini spunky fashionista daughter who rides a unicorn all day, it is never a dull and uneventful day at Casa Thurston.